kobotoolbox/reports/README.md

 reports.
 It is built on the R package [knitr](http://yihui.name/knitr/).

+# Current Features

+Report templates are stored in the database.

+Context variables can be passed to the template each time a template is rendered.
+This allows us to pass in a URL describing where to pull data from (read the kobo API).

 # TODO

-Report templates need to be stored in the database.

-Pull data from the API.

 Dockerize this project so it's easy to deploy.